reggelente/InvincibleFins/README.md

 A game recommended for younger kids.
 You control a little fish that just got back to the ocean from a thrown away aquarium.
 Explore the colorful underwater world, collect treasures, avoid dangers and find your new home.

-- No menus, just hit the play button (Space / A on controller) and continue where you left off
+- No menus, just hit the play button and continue where you left off
-- Saving is automatic between scenes and upon exit (Alt-F4 or Esc)
+- Saving is automatic between scenes and upon exit
 - No violence, even the sharks are not deadly, they just make the player flee home.
 There is a penalty though, you lose all the collected treasures from the inventory.
 - No tutorials, you have to figure out what to do - watch out for indications shown by Ollie, the crab
 - No rush, play at your own pace; there is no time limit
 - Secret Area
-- Playable by controller or keyboard
+- Playable by controller or keyboard on PC, and by touch controls on iPhone / iPad

 [![appStoreIcon](assets/images/app_store.png "Screenshot 1")](https://apps.apple.com/us/app/invincible-fins/id1547791609?itsct=apps_box_badge&amp;itscg=30200)